06 / 11 / 2017 8am

 - Ensuring regulatory alignment for the benefit of patients and the public’s health, so that UK patients continue to benefit from early access to the wide range of innovative health technologies available

 - Ensuring robust coordination mechanisms on public health and wellbeing

-With our health service facing an unprecedented financial challenge, this work stream will seek to promote solutions to minimise any potential additional pressures which may result from Brexit, as well as advocating for any loss of EU funds for the sector to be offset by alternative funding.
+- Securing a strong funding commitment to the health sector and the public’s health, promoting solutions to minimise any potential additional pressures which may result from Brexit, as well as advocating for any loss of EU funds for the sector to be offset by alternative funding.